curl/curl/docs/internals/TLS-SESSIONS.md

 As mentioned above, ssl peer keys are not intended for storage in a file system.
 They'll clearly show which hosts the user talked to.
-This maybe "just" privacy relevant, but has security implications as an attacker might find worthy targets amoung your peer keys.
+This maybe "just" privacy relevant, but has security implications as an attacker might find worthy targets among your peer keys.

 Also, we do not recommend to persist TLSv1.2 tickets.

 ### Salted Hashes

-The TLS session cache offers an alternative to storing peer keys: it provides a salted SHA256 hash of the peer key for im- and export.
+The TLS session cache offers an alternative to storing peer keys: it provides a salted SHA256 hash of the peer key for import and export.

 #### Export